ElliottLandsborough/string-storer/README.md

 ## What is wrong with this solution?

- - It doesn't have a shared state - e.g a database, mongo/dynamo/mysql.
-So if I scale it up the dynamic string won't be consistent between http requests
+ - It doesn't have a shared state - e.g. a database, mongo/dynamo/MySQL.
+This means that if I scale it up the dynamic string won't be consistent between http requests
  - I think the golang garbage collection would mean this won't balloon in ram - If I made it so that it saved history of posted items It would fill up ram.
 Solvable with above point.
  - Not using https, not a great idea.
-Could fix this easily with a CNAME and cloudflare for free.
+I could fix this easily with a CNAME and cloud flare for free if it needed to go live.
  - There is no monitoring at all.
-I wouldn't actually know if the containers crashed.
+I wouldn't know if the containers crashed.
 Need to add exception monitoring to the golang too.
  - The JS is messy, could be minified and could be using a framework like react.
  - Project structure is not official golang best practice.
 Work could be done here but there is no point if this microservice is staying as-is
  - Not much actual structure in the golang - could probably be separated out into some sort of DDD so that it can be expanded/edited easily later
  - No CI or unit tests.
-Should definitely add an integration test for each endpoint at minimum.
-Test all golang functions if possible, not that hard to do for this tiny codebase
+I should add an integration test for each endpoint at minimum - and test all golang functions if possible.
+It would not be that hard to do for this tiny codebase
- - Could do integration tests on the frontend.
-Not sure if necesary
+ - I could also do integration tests on the front end.
+Not sure if this is necessary
- - Nginx configs need to be changed between dev/prod when using docker.
-Maybe have two separate docker-compose files or some flags at least so that devs don't have to deal with this
+ - The Nginx configs need to be changed between dev/prod when using docker.
+Maybe have two separate docker-compose files or some flags at least so that developers don't have to deal with this
  - I am not sure if this is best terraform practice.
 I don't have loads of experience with it
- - I wanted to create a makefile for all of the provisioning and docker but didn't have time
+ - I wanted to create a make file for all the provisioning/docker but didn't have time